 FRIDAY THE 13th PART 3 (1982)

-3 hockey masks
+Rated 3 (out of 4) hockey masks

 FRIDAY THE 13th: THE FINAL CHAPTER (1984)

 Friday The 13th: The Final Chapter is one of my favorites of the sequels and the one that comes closest to matching the original.
-The film saw not only a return to the more serious tone and atmosphere of the original film but, with the return of Tom Savini to the make-up FX duties, also brought back the more intense and graphic kills and gore.
+The film saw not only a return to the more serious tone and atmosphere of the original film, but with the return of Tom Savini to the make-up FX duties, also brought back the more intense and graphic kills and gore.

 This entry opens right where Part 3 left off with Jason (stuntman Ted White) and his victims carted off to the morgue from the Higgins place only to have Jason revive and escape, but not before gruesomely murdering two horny hospital employees.
 We then switch to two houses deep in the woods near Crystal Lake, one occupied by single mother Mrs. Jarvis (Joan Freeman) and her daughter Trish (Kimberly Beck) and young son Tommy (Corey Feldman), the other occupied by a group of partying youths on a make-out and drinking getaway.
 A certain someone has returned home to his stomping grounds and now has targeted both young partiers and innocent family alike.
 Will any of them survive his relentless rage?